Daisy-Choi-Harakeke-25/three/README.md

-# 🍰 Threebarfifty - Minimal Dessert Shop App
+# 🍰 Threebarfifty - Dessert Shop App

 **threefifty** started as a simple dessert shop run by myself.
 At first, I built the website using Wix, but I wanted more control, better performance, and the ability to truly own what I create.